Let’s talk numbers for a second: users in the U.S. are now spending over four hours a day on apps—an hour more than before the pandemic.

 And if you do, you can collect targeted insights from app users to fuel your product development, marketing campaigns, retention efforts, and more.

-So choose the right survey tool and implement these strategies and ideas to design the perfect in-app survey.
-Boost your response rates, feedback quality, and ROI on your campaigns.
+So, choose the right survey tool and implement these strategies and ideas to design the perfect in-app survey.
+This will boost your campaign’s response rates, feedback quality, and ROI.

 FREE.
 All Features.
 FOREVER!